pylonmc/pylon-docs/docs/contributing/getting-started.md

 Once you're done with your changes, open a pull request and give some information about what you did and why you did it.

-## Pylon master repository

-Pylon has a master repository that contains both `pylon-core` and `pylon-base`.
-This allows you to run base using your very own home-baked version of core, which allows you to test new features much more easily.
-This is what the 'How to get started' section used.
-We recommend you make changes to both base and core using the master repository, and the rest of this guide will assume you're using it.

 ## Tests

-Pylon core has a set of integration tests.
+Pylon Core has a set of integration tests.
 Tests should only be added for critical functionality such as block storage and recipes.

+## Custom Dokka

+Pylon uses a custom version of Dokka to generate Javadocs.
+This is because the default Dokka output is very buggy and doesn't look very good.
+Seggan has submitted pull requests to the Dokka project to fix the issues, but they haven't been merged yet, so in the meantime we use a custom version.
+If you wish to see the "fixed" doc output, here are the steps:
+1. Clone the `pylonmc/dokka` repository: `git clone https://github.com/pylonmc/dokka`
+2. Checkout the `pylon` branch: `git checkout pylon`
+3. In the root directory, execute `./gradlew publishToMavenLocal -Pversion=2.1.0-pylon-SNAPSHOT`.
+Note that as Dokka is a very large project, the first build will take a long time.
+On Seggan's decent-ish laptop, the first run took about 10 minutes.
+Subsequent builds will be much faster as long s you don't delete the build cache.
+4. Now, in the Pylon master project, execute `./gradlew :pylon-core:pylon-core:dokkaGenerate -PusePylonDokka=true`.
+The generated output will be under `pylon/pylon-core/pylon-core/build/dokka`.

 ## I'm stuck, what next?